syncfusion-content/blazor-docs/blazor/diagram/commands.md

 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Commands)

-### FitToPage command in Blazor Diagram
+## How to bring the entire diagram into the current viewport using FitToPage command

-The FitToPage diagram is used to bring the entire diagram into view.
-The [FitOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FitOptions.html) parameter is used to customize the FitToPage command behavior.
+The FitToPage command is used to bring the entire diagram (large diagram) into view.
+You can customize the behavior FitToPage command by passing the [FitOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FitOptions.html) class as parameter.
 If the parameter is null, the entire diagram is fit into the view.

-The following code illustrates how to execute the FitToPage command.
+The following code illustrates how to execute the FitToPage method.

 ```cshtml
 @using Syncfusion.Blazor.Diagram